ShawnMcCool/php-telegram-pro/README.md

 # PHP Telegram Pro

 This is a decently written PHP Telegram client library.
 It's not 100% complete, but it's complete enough for most use-cases.
+The library keeps you from doing dumb stuff like sending invalid files, messages that are too long, etc. The Telegram API specifications are built into the value-objects.

 Look at Usage Examples:
 - [SendMessage](tests/Bot/Methods/SendMessageTest.php)